 • premature birth, especially before the 32nd week of pregnancy.

-The following factors can affect the development of the brain:
+The following factors can affect brain development:

 • an infectious disease suffered by a woman during pregnancy;